google/error-prone/docs/installation.md

 need to add their JARs to your `-processorpath` argument.
 The mechanics of this will vary according to the build tool you are using.

-## JDK 8
+## Running Error Prone on earlier JDK versions

-Error Prone 2.10.0 is the latest version to support running on JDK 8.
+*   Error Prone 2.10.0 is the latest version to support running on JDK 8.
+*   Error Prone 2.31.0 is the latest version to support running on JDK 11.

 (Compiling the Java 8 language level is still supported by using a javac from a newer JDK, and setting the appropriate `-source`/`-target`/`-bootclasspath` or `--release` flags).

 For instructions on using Error Prone 2.10.0 with JDK 8, see [this older version of the installation instructions](https://github.com/google/error-prone/blob/f8e33bc460be82ab22256a7ef8b979d7a2cacaba/docs/installation.md).